-Ensure that the electrical installation of the pump conforms with local and national safety requirements.
+Ensure that the electrical installation of the pump conforms with the local and national safety requirements.
 It must be connected to a suitably fused and protected electrical supply and a suitable earth (ground) point.

 Ensure that the motor is correctly configured for the electrical supply voltage and frequency.
-If not, the motor can be damaged.
+If not, damage to the motor can occur.

 Note: The pump will restart automatically when the electrical supply is restored after an interruption.
-If automatic pump restart is not desired, use electrical control equipment which must be reset manually.
+If the pump is not required to restart automatically, use electrical control equipment which must be reset manually.

-Edwards recommends connecting the electrical supply to the motor through a starter or circuit breaker that has thermal over-current protection and can be adjusted to suit the full-load current ratings shown on the motor rating plate.
-The fuse ratings must be calculated by a qualified person.
-The supplier of the thermal over-current protection device may specify fuse ratings to ensure correct operation of the over-current protection device.
-Ensure that the fuse used is suitable for the starting currents given on the motor rating plate.
+Edwards recommend that you connect the electrical supply to the motor through a starter or circuit breaker which has thermal over-current protection which can be adjusted to suit the full load current ratings shown in Table 5.
+The fuse ratings in Table 5 are provided for guidance only.
+The supplier of the thermal overcurrent protection device may specify different values to ensure correct operation of the fuse and the overcurrent protection device.
+Ensure that the fuse used is suitable for the starting currents given in Table 5.
+Refer to Figure 8 or 9 as appropriate for the correct electrical supply connection diagram for the motor.

 The diameter of the outer sheath of the electrical cable must be in the range 10-14 mm.
-The cable must conform in size and colour coding with local and national electrical installation regulations.
+The cable must conform in size and colour coding with the local and national electrical installation regulations.
 The temperature rating of the cable must be 70°C or greater.

 - 1. Remove the cover from the motor terminal-box. - 2.
 Remove the cable-gland from the inside of the terminal-box and fit the cable-gland to the cable leadthrough hole in the side of the terminal-box.
-Using a tool, tighten to a torque of 3.75 Nm. - 3.
-For motor wiring information refer to the wiring diagram supplied in the motor terminal box.
-The dual voltage motors can be configured to operate with either the high range or low range electrical supply. - 4.
-Pass the electrical supply cable through the cable-gland and connect to the appropriate terminals.
+Using a tool this should be tightened to a torque of 3.75 Nm. - 3.
+Refer to the electrical supply connection diagram for the pump, (Figure 8 or 9).
+Make sure that the metal links are connected as shown; if they are not, move the links to the positions shown. - 4.
+Pass the electrical supply cable through the cable-gland and connect to the appropriate terminals, as shown in Figure 8 and 9.
 Tighten the earth (ground) terminal connection to a torque of 2.13 to 2.87 Nm. - 5.
 Tighten the dome shaped nut on the cable gland until the outer sheath of the cable is firmly gripped.
-Using a tool, tighten to a torque of 2.5 Nm.
-Do not overtighten. - 6.
+Using a tool this should be tightened to a torque of 2.5 Nm, do not overtighten. - 6.
 Ensure that the gasket seal for the terminal box cover is correctly positioned, then refit the cover to the terminal-box and secure with the screws.